Imagury/JLight/README.md

  JLight gets updated regularly, where bugs will be fixed and new features will be added.

 ## Dependencies
-> Some Objects in JLight require specific libraries to be already included into the classpath.
+> Some Objects in JLight require specific libraries to be already included in the classpath.
 > Here you can find a clear declaration.

 | Object | Required Library |